kvnyng/Project-Hermes/README.md

 ![img](Hermes_Mobile/data/assets/screen1.gif)

 The flashing screen that pops up when the driver loses focus and is no longer driving safely.
-The screen then says “Help is on the way”
+The screen then says “Help is on the way”.